nazcothol/fake-portfolio/README.md

 # Here's what we need:

 1. Shovel
-2. Item two
+2. Yoga ball
-3. Item three
+3. A Spoon
+4. Walkman

 w/ sub-lists